nsaunders/writing/posts/cascade-perils/index.md

 ---
 title: The perils of the cascade
 description:
-  The cascade in CSS creates unnecessary chaos and unpredictability.
-Inline styles offer a simpler, more reliable path forward.
+  The cascade in CSS adds extra layers of unpredictability and creates unnecessary cognitive overhead.
+Inline styles offer a simpler, more reliable styling approach.
 image_src: assets/images/cover.webp
 image_alt: A person being washed down a cascade waterfall
 published: 2025-02-01T12:00:00.000Z